-28 years ago today (March 7, 1986), was a big day for Randy Travis.
-It was on this date that the singer made his debut on the Grand Ole Opry, three months before his freshman album, ‘Storms of Life’ was released on Warner Brothers.
+Thirty years ago today (March 7, 1986) was a big day for Randy Travis.
+It was on this date that the singer made his debut on the Grand Ole Opry, three months before his freshman album, Storms of Life, was released on Warner Bros.

-The singer, who was introduced by Little Jimmy Dickens, sang the Hank Williams classic ‘I’m So Lonesome I Could Cry.’
-Travis must have left quite an impression on the audience.
-He wrapped up his pivotal year by joining the esteemed hall, becoming an official Opry member on Dec.
+Travis, who was introduced by Little Jimmy Dickens, sang the Hank Williams classic “I’m So Lonesome I Could Cry.”
+The singer must have left quite an impression on the audience: He wrapped up his pivotal year by joining the esteemed hall, becoming an official Opry member on Dec.
 20, 1986.
-He was introduced that night by Ricky Skaggs, and performed his No. 1 hit, ‘Diggin’ Up Bones’ from his ‘Storms of Life’ record.
+He was introduced that night by Ricky Skaggs, and performed his No. 1 hit “Diggin’ Up Bones,” from Storms of Life.

 “Every time you walk on the Opry stage is a special feeling that I wish I knew how to describe,” Travis says.
 “There is just a wonderful energy on that stage … I am very proud to be a member of the Opry.”

 Travis has gone on to be one of the most successful country artists of all time, selling more than 25 million albums and earning 29 Top 10 singles, with 16 going all the way to No. 1.

-Travis also released an ‘Anniversary Celebration’ album in 2011, which included collaborations with some of his favorite artists, including Brad Paisley, the Zac Brown Band, Tim McGraw and Kenny Chesney, on some of his most-beloved hits.
-Order the album here.
+Travis also released an Anniversary Celebration album in 2011, which includes collaborations with some of his favorite artists, such as Brad Paisley, the Zac Brown Band, Tim McGraw and Kenny Chesney, on some of his most-beloved hits.
+The project is available for purchase via Amazon.

 Learn Randy Travis’ + Other Country Stars’ Real Names